lordelph/2600intro/README.md

 * [Stella Programmers Guide by Steve Wright](http://www.alienbill.com/2600/101/docs/stella.html) all the gory details you could need.
 * [Atari 2600 for Newbies by Andrew Davie](http://www.randomterrain.com/atari-2600-memories-tutorial-andrew-davie-01.html) an excellent 25 part tutorial taking you through every aspect of writing code for the Atari 2600
 * [2600 101 by Kirk Israel](http://www.atariage.com/2600/programming/2600_101/index.html) another great tutorial written by someone writing as they learn.
+* [Racing the Beam](http://www.amazon.co.uk/Racing-Beam-Computer-Platform-Studies/dp/026201257X) is an absorbing book going into both technical and cultural elements of the Atari VCS.
 * [Kirk Israel's playfield editor](http://www.alienbill.com/2600/playfieldpal.html?vertsize=16)

-## Getting a taste in 5 minutes...
+# Getting a taste in 5 minutes...

-(To do - need to rewrite this section!)

-It's very difficult to do anything *amazing* in 5 minutes, but hopefully this will get a few people interesting in trying things for themselves.
+The talk was limited to 5 mins, and I'll waste 90 seconds just introducing myself and the console.
+So I've got about 3 minutes to try and illustrate the pleasure and pain of developing for the Atari VCS!

 What we're going to do is make the background, or playfield, display this:

 ![screenshot](syncherts/syncherts.png)